Table of Contents

-Your pregnancy is definitely good news for you, your family, and for everyone at your workplace.
-However, since you’re working mum-to-be, you might have to take maternity leave from your organisation till such time that you deliver your baby.
+Your pregnancy is good news for you, your family, and everyone at your workplace.
+However, since you’re a working mum-to-be, you might have to take maternity leave from your organisation until you deliver your baby.

-Initially, you may feel like it’s a long-time gap out of your office, but all you need to realize is that it is just a matter of a few months.
+Initially, you may feel like it’s a long gap since your office, but all you need to realise is that it is just a matter of a few months.
 Once your baby is born, you can go back to work.

 Returning to work after your maternity leave can be extremely difficult for you.
 There is a point when you even feel torn.
 You neither want to leave your baby nor do you want to leave your job.
 Moreover, staying away from your little one is emotionally and physically challenging for you.

-Therefore, at end of your maternity leave, know how to prepare yourself to get back to work, by following these tips:
+Therefore, at the end of your maternity leave, know how to prepare yourself to get back to work by following these tips:

 Understand The Maternity Leave Policy and Benefits